ScottFeichter/CAP-STONE-DO-REG-ME/README.md

     }
     ```

-### Add an Image to a Employee Department based on the Employee Department's id
+### Add an Image to an Employee Department based on the Employee Department's id

-Create and return a new image for a Employee Department specified by id.
+Create and return a new image for an Employee Department specified by id.

 * Require Authentication: true
 * Require proper authorization: User must be admin or super